 - Offset refers to the position, indexed on zero, of a parameter within the construct. - Type denotes the syntax of the parameter.
 Types are: - CODE refers to a parameter for which each valid value has a distinct meaning. - CHAR means that the parameter provides a name. - BITS means bit string and refers to a parameter composed of collections of small numbers, usually one, of consecutive bits; each collection of consecutive bits is interpreted as a code, in the sense described above for CODE. - UBIN refers to a numeric parameter that can be interpreted arithmetically.
 It is a one or two byte unsigned binary number. - SBIN refers to a numeric parameter that can be interpreted arithmetically.
-It is a one or two byte signed binary number. - UNDF means undefined and refers to a parameter for which there is no syntactic or semantic definition, or to a parameter string composed of several parameters with the syntax for each parameter specified below the table.
+It is a signed binary number of length one, two, four, six, or eight bytes. - UNDF means undefined and refers to a parameter for which there is no syntactic or semantic definition, or to a parameter string composed of several parameters with the syntax for each parameter specified below the table.